grzegorzociepka/grzegorzociepka/README.md

 ### Hi there 👋

+I'm Grzegorz, fullstack developer who's in to .net and angular.
+I like to help other people, mayby beacuse of that I'm teamleader :)

+Always open to new ideas.

+Thanks for visiting.

 <!--
 **grzegorzociepka/grzegorzociepka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.